Surgical Oncology Treatments and Procedures

 Because cancer can affect nearly any structure, tissue, or organ system within the body, treatments vary.

 For some types of cancer, surgery is the most favorable option.
-For many other cancers, doctors use a mix of treatments to bring about the best possible outcome.
+For many other cancers, doctors use a mix of treatments including surgery to bring about the best possible outcome.

 UPMC Hillman Cancer Center offers the latest and most advanced surgical techniques.
 In many cases, our globally recognized surgeons helped invent or refine the procedures they perform.